ShailiManamperi/Student_Registration_system/README.md

-This is a student management form created by using python langauge. frist i have to install some dependacies .
+This is a student management form created by using python langauge.
+'/n'frist i have to install some dependacies .
     1.pip install pathlib
     2.pip install openpyxl
     3.pip install xlrd